What does a business broker do and what do they charge?

 One reason sellers sometimes prefer seller financing beyond just closing the deal: it can reduce the overall tax on the sale.

 When you receive the purchase price in installments, the gain is recognized as you receive each payment rather than all at once in the year of sale.
-This is called an installment sale for tax purposes.
+This is called an installment sale under IRS rules (specifically IRC Section 453).
+Each payment you receive contains three components: a return of your original cost basis, a pro-rata share of the capital gain, and interest income.
+Only the capital gain portion is taxed as a capital gain in each year you receive it.

-If receiving all the proceeds in one year would push you into a higher bracket or trigger the net investment income tax, spreading the income across multiple years can mean meaningfully less total tax.
+If receiving all the proceeds in one year would push you into a higher bracket or trigger the 3.8% net investment income tax (which kicks in at $200,000 for single filers and $250,000 for married filers), spreading income across multiple years can mean meaningfully less total tax.
 Talk to your CPA about whether this applies to your situation before you agree to terms.

 Seller financing isn’t free money.
 You’re becoming a lender, and that comes with risk.